wh211212/yunwei-doc/db-doc/mysql-doc/mysql-commands.md

 mysql -uroot -p -e"GRANT USAGE ON *.* TO 'zabbix'@'localhost' IDENTIFIED BY 'Aniuzabbix123.'";
 mysql -uroot -p -e"flush privileges"

-GRANT ALL PRIVILEGES ON *.* TO zabbix@'127.0.0.1' IDENTIFIED BY 'Aniuzabbix123.';
+GRANT ALL PRIVILEGES ON niu_interface.* TO guojia@'192.168.103.%' IDENTIFIED BY 'dkemftlswjdgml';

 GRANT ALL PRIVILEGES ON aniu_product.* TO 'nkmdev'@'192.168.103.%' IDENTIFIED BY 'cgui2gty9XiKXKsN';

-GRANT ALL PRIVILEGES ON algo_quote.* TO 'algoquote'@'192.168.0.%' IDENTIFIED BY 'yv29NPCeSgMRCAsH';
+GRANT ALL PRIVILEGES ON *.* TO 'yunwei'@'%' IDENTIFIED BY 'Aniuyunwei123.';

 GRANT ALL PRIVILEGES ON `aniu_message_channel`.* TO 'guodepei'@'192.168.103.%' IDENTIFIED BY 'cgui2gty9XiKXKsN';

+GRANT SELECT ON niu_interface.* TO 'algoquote'@'192.168.0.%' IDENTIFIED BY 'yv29NPCeSgMRCAsH';

 GRANT ALL PRIVILEGES ON salt.* TO 'salt'@'%' IDENTIFIED BY 'Salt123.';

-GRANT ALL PRIVILEGES ON *.* TO 'aniuprod'@'%' IDENTIFIED BY 'Aniuprod123';
+GRANT ALL PRIVILEGES ON *.* TO 'caven'@'%' IDENTIFIED BY 'dkemftlswjdgml';

 GRANT SELECT ON aniu_crm.* TO 'tangxiuwen'@'192.168.103.%' IDENTIFIED BY 'xiuwen123.';